nocturn9x/nimd/README.md

 [Filesystem]

-autoMount      = true                               # Automatically parses /etc/fstab and mounts disks fstabPath      = /etc/fstab                         # Path to your system's fstab (defaults to /etc/fstab)
-createDirs     = /path/to/dir1, /path/to/dir2       # Creates these directories on boot.
+autoMount      = true                                    # Automatically parses /etc/fstab and mounts disks autoUnmount    = true                                    # Automatically parses /proc/mounts and unmounts everything on shutdown fstabPath      = /etc/fstab                              # Path to your system's fstab (defaults to /etc/fstab) createDirs     = /path/to/dir1, /path/to/dir2            # Creates these directories on boot.
+Empty to disable createSymlinks = /path/to/symlink:/path/to/dest, ...     # Creates these symlinks on boot.
 Empty to disable
-createSymlinks = /path/to/dir1, /path/to/dir2       # Creates these symlinks on boot.
-Empty to disable

 [Misc]

-controlSocket = /var/run/nimd.sock    # Path to the Unix domain socket to create for IPC
+controlSocket        = /var/run/nimd.sock    # Path to the Unix domain socket to create for IPC onDependencyConflict = skip                  # Other option: warn, error
 ```